-&lt;sup>16Since 1949, the California Water Code requires that well drillers complete a Well Completion Report with the California DWR within 60 days of the well construction and/or destruction.
+18Since 1949, the California Water Code requires that well drillers complete a Well Completion Report with the California DWR within 60 days of the well construction and/or destruction.
 Prior to 2015, all Well Completion Reports were handwritten and later digitized for the construction of this dataset.